College of Engineering, Trivandrum: 33. LitSoc CET

+LitSoCET, short for Literary Society CET facilitates the literary and debate aspirations of students.
+The annual literary fest, Carpe Dictum is organised as a part of Dhwani.
+Litsoc also organises MUNs on an annual basis.

 34. CETalks

-CETALKS is the original in- house talk show of College of Engineering, Trivandrum.
+CETALKS is the original in- house talk show of College of Engineering, Thiruvananthapuram.
 It was a talk series program that was founded in January 2015 during the 75th anniversary celebrations of the college.
-Eminent personalities from various fields of expertise address the college audience under this program.
-CETALKS is a regular dose of inspiration to students and faculty alike.
-Societies such as SAE INDIA CET, IEEE SB CET, Innovation Centre and STEAM tables have organised professional discourses under this banner.
 Cetalks is also the name of the college's official radio.
 New shows are aired occasionally at 9 pm on weekends.

 35. Investor CET

 36. CET Shutterbugs

-The official photography club of College of Engineering Trivandrum, to promote creativity through photography, to share and critique the photographs of peers, to educate and improve technical skills, and to spread the love of photography throughout the CET community.
+The official photography club of College of Engineering Thiruvananthapuram.

+37. GlitchCET

+The game development club of College of Engineering Thiruvananthapuram founded in February 2025.

+38. VeloCET

+VeloCET is the official model rocketry club of the College of Engineering Thiruvananthapuram, founded on 14 August 2024.
+Dedicated to designing and building rockets for competitions like CanSat and the Spaceport America Cup.